-Dr. László Utassy Chairman & CEO Merkantil Bank Zrt.
+Dr. László Utassy3 Chairman & CEO Merkantil Bank Zrt.

-Dr. László Utassy graduated from the Faculty of Law of Eötvös Loránd University in Budapest in 1978.
+He graduated from the Faculty of Law of Eötvös Loránd University in Budapest in 1978.

 He held various positions at the State Insurance Company between 1978 and 1995 and then went on to work at ÁB-Aegon Rt.
 He was Chairman & CEO of OTP Garancia Insurance from 1996 to 2008.
 He was managing director of OTP Bank between 2009 and 2010.
 Since 1 January 2011 he has been Chairman & CEO of Merkantil Bank Ltd.

-He has been a member of OTP Bank's Board of Directors since 2001.
-He has been a member of OTP Bank's Risk Assumption and Risk Management Committee since 2014.
+He was a member of OTP Bank's Board of Directors from 2001.
+He was a member of OTP Bank's Risk Assumption and Risk Management Committee from 2014.
 He has been Chairman of the Board of Directors of OTP Real Estate Leasing Ltd. since 28 November 2019.